List of Slovenian submissions for the Academy Award for Best International Feature Film

 Slovenia has submitted films for the Academy Award for Best International Feature Film (Note: The category was previously named the Academy Award for Best Foreign Language Film, but this was changed to the Academy Award for Best International Feature Film in April 2019, after the Academy deemed the word "Foreign" to be outdated.) since 1993.

-As of 2025, Slovenia has submitted twenty-nine films, but none of them were nominated.
+As of 2026, Slovenia has submitted thirty films, but none of them were nominated.